NATURE PHOTOGRAPHY IN SHARP FOCUS

-One reason is that companies manipulate where your content displays and what followers are exposed to it.
+One reason is that companies manipulate where your content displays and who sees it.
 All of your followers do not receive all of your posted content.
 A second reason is that when you DO post content, all of your followers are not online at the same time.
 It’s a big world with different time zones and people with busy lives… only so many people will actually be online at the right time to view your posts.

 Sure, when people and businesses see my high social media count, they DO listen more.
 But if I really want to influence people, I must back up my numbers with valuable, interesting, intelligent content.

-Remember… not everyone who follows you on social media is a potential customer.
+Remember… not everyone who follows you on a social platform is a potential customer.
 For example, people who follow me probably follow me for many different reasons.
-Some people may just like looking at interesting or beautiful photos; they may be inspired by my work but that doesn’t mean they want to buy it.
+Some people may just like looking at interesting or beautiful photos; my work may inspire them but that doesn’t mean they want to purchase it.
 Some followers may actually be competitors who want to ‘scope out the competition’.

 Social media IS a great place to be social and with a large interested following, you have the benefit of being able to post content to market your products.
 But you must maintain a balance between being social and marketing your product.
 If you continually try to sell your product without this balance, you risk losing your followers.
 Popularity on social media does not automatically translate to a marketing or sales effort.
 Like I said before, you must back it up (and balance it out) with valuable, interesting content.